civicrm/civicrm-dev-docs/docs/framework/queues/index.md

 ## Definitions

 - *Queue*: An object representing a queue, which may be new or existing.
+- *Queue type*: A storage backend for the list of queue items.
 - *Queue runner*: A class for processing the queued items.
 - *Item*: A single job on a queue
 - *Task*: A particular type of item, as expected by CiviCRM's queue runner.